facebookincubator/npe-toolkit/docs/getting-started/Firebase.md

   - This will need to be changed soon, as itenables anyone with the address of the database to read/write all data - just don't write anything important to the database
-  - We'll have instructions on how to properly set up your privacy rules with an allowlilst based on your emails
+  - See Step 5 below for how to set up initial privacy rules after you have the app shell up and running
 - Recommend using a Regional database near you
   - Multi-region provides higher reliability at a higher latency for reads